 Iodine was added to salt around 1924, at the request of government initiatives, due to the growing need for regulation of iodine deficiency disorders.
-In the 1920′s era in the United States, the Great Lakes and Pacific Northwest region of the country experienced high incidences of goiter (a common thyroid-malfunction-based condition).
-This was because their soil levels were extremely low in iodine, and people weren’t eating iodine rich foods.
+In the 1920s era in the United States, the Great Lakes and Pacific Northwest region of the country experienced high incidences of goiter, a common thyroid-malfunction-based condition involving a large swelling on the neck.
+Soil levels were extremely low in iodine, and people weren't eating enough iodine rich foods.

 In fact, due to the successes seen in Michigan, iodine-enhanced salts were sold by the Morton Salt Company for the first time, on a national scale.
 Regulations committees saw that it would be easy to take a simple and cost-effective measure to prevent this health imbalance, and for about $0.05 per person per year, salt became iodized.

 Salt was used as the carrier for iodine because it was an easy, spoil-free method of getting iodine into the food chain.
-Salt is a food that almost everyone eats throughout the day, and everyday.
+Salt is a food that almost everyone eats throughout the day.
 Iodized salt was also added to animal feed, as it also offered thyroid support benefits for livestock as well.